 10 Common Causes of Low Testosterone

 If you have symptoms of low testosterone, then visit American Male Medical and get treated by our experienced professionals.
-We have convenient locations to serve you.
-For more information, please call us or book an appointment online.
+We have convenient locations to serve you in Lewisville TX, Irvine CA, Sherman Oaks CA, and Nashville TN.
+For more information, please Contact or request an appointment online.

 Testosterone is essential to the development of masculine characteristics, such as muscle mass, strong bones, deep voice, and even sex drive.
 The production of testosterone is at its peak during adolescence and early adulthood, but the levels start dropping each year after men touch 30 years of age.
 A study by the New England Research Institute reveals that about a quarter of men over 30 have low testosterone levels.
 While average male testosterone levels lie between 270-1,070 ng/DL, anything below the lower limit calls for treatment.
 Many men shy away from visiting low t treatment centers, which may worsen the condition.
 It is advisable that patients suffering from low t symptoms consult a specialist to explore available low testosterone treatment options.
 Before learning about low testosterone treatment options, it is essential that a patient understands the causes behind the condition.
 Here we highlight 10 causes of hypogonadism, read on.